To find out more about our Admissions process, please click through the steps below.

 2019/20 Admissions Calendar

-To learn more about our Admissions process, please take a look at our 2019 and 2020 Third Form Admissions Calendars.
-Here you will find details of our forthcoming events, scholarship deadlines and entrance assessments.
+To learn more about our Admissions process, please take a look at our 2019 and 2020 Third Form Admissions Calendars, and our Sixth Form Admissions Calendar 2018-19 Here you will find details of our forthcoming events, scholarship deadlines and entrance assessments.

 Attend an Open Day

 King's College holds Open Days in April/May and October.